nialov/fractopo/README.md

   - Critical issues:

       - Verify E-node determination for branches and nodes

       - Verify that E-connected branches are correctly filtered or unfiltered.

+      - `snap_traces` in branch and node determination is not completely stable.
+Some edge cases cause artifacts which only sometimes are recognized as error branches.

+          - Pending rework.
+          - Issue mostly avoided with a `snap_threshold` of \[0.001\]

 ## Full documentation